gitrdm/gokando/docs/api-reference/nominal.md

 Constraints implement the project-wide `Constraint` interface and are processed by the `NominalPlugin` in the HybridSolver.
 They are purely local and thread-safe.

+Note: When using LocalConstraintStore, constraints are validated at add-time.
+A `Fresho` goal that creates a freshness constraint already violated by current bindings will cause `AddConstraint` to return an error; such a constraint is not recorded as pending.

 ## Examples

 - Freshness under binders: